Molasses Crinkle Scones

 Are Scones easy to make?

-Yes, although, having said that, there are some things you should know first.
+Yes, although, there are some things you should know first.

 Next, don’t over work the dough.
 This will make the scone flat and tough.
 Scones should be crumbly, dense, and lightly sweetened.
-The molasses in this recipe makes sure it’s sweetened plenty.
+The molasses gives it the perfect amount of sweetness.

-Another trick is to use very cold butter, even chilling the scones briefly (20 min.) before popping them in the oven.
+Another trick is to use very cold butter.
+Also, chilling the scones briefly (20 min.) before popping them in the oven.

 Scones with Apple Spice Butter.